veronica320/Zeroshot-Event-Extraction/README.md

 ### Environment

 - `environment.yml` specifies the conda environment needed running the code.
 You can create the environment using it according to [this guildeline](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
-- When installing transformers, make sure you **install it from source** and put it under the root directory of this repo.
-This is because we potentially need the scripts under `transformers/examples/`.

 ### Data
 - ACE-2005 (LDC2006T06): Available from [LDC's release](https://catalog.ldc.upenn.edu/LDC2006T06).